 There were articles and interviews about censorship being published in papers that could not even print the word “censorship” heretofore.
 An open letter of 204 authors to the Minister of Islamic Guidance was published during this period.
 The signatories demanded a stop to publications permission licensing.
 The Writers Association of Iran has always been an advocate of freedom of speech for all, and a voice against any kind of censorship in society.

 Although objections and criticisms have slowed government censorship, and these protests in themselves are considered achievements, the status quo remains.
-The works of writers, artists and others are still under the blade of the censors; all the while, books are printed in smaller numbers, movie theaters grow emptier, theatrical productions become more anemic, and music sounds less musical.
+The works of writers, artists and others are still under the blade of the censors; all the while, Books and Manuals are printed in smaller numbers, movie theaters grow emptier, theatrical productions become more anemic, and music sounds less musical.
 Overall, censorship has radically lowered the status of arts and literature among our people.

 In order to remove this heavy shadow of censorship from arts and literature, and to wipe this ominous phenomenon off society, our only way is to unite and harmonize our voices.
 December 4th IS the day to do it; a day that random and solitary voices, screaming for freedom of speech and against censorship, are joined together into a united cry for freedom.
 December 4th is a day to say, “No to Censorship, and Yes to Freedom of Speech!”

 On this symbolic day, the Writers’ Association of Iran hails all those who fight courageously for freedom of speech.